 Non-flued heaters also cannot be installed in a bedroom, bathroom, toilet, sauna or spa room.

-4 types of LPG heaters
+What types of LPG heaters are available?

 Once you’ve determined the size and space you need heated, there’s a choice of different LPG heaters to get you warmed up.